 If you’re receiving an inheritance you may be wondering about how it will be taxed.
 The tax treatment will ultimately depend on a number of factors, such as the type of inheritance you are receiving (real estate, a retirement account, cash, etc.), your state, the size of the estate, and what you do with the assets you inherit.
 When discussing the tax treatment of an inheritance, keep in mind that some taxes are paid by the estate, while others will be paid by you, the beneficiary.

 How an inheritance will be taxed and who is responsible for paying any tax due will vary.
 Depending on the type of asset you inherit, you may pay income tax or capital gains taxes.
-Estate taxes are typically paid by the estate, not the beneficiary.
+The estate typically pays estate taxes, not the beneficiary.

 How is an inheritance taxed?

 5 different types of tax that could potentially apply to an inheritance (although not all at the same time):

 Large estates may be subject to federal estate tax to the extent they exceed the exemption.
 The estate and gift tax exemption is $11.7 million per person in 2021.
 For married couples, that’s a combined $23.4 million.
 The current federal estate tax is 40%, so individuals and families should take a careful look at their estate plans to understand their options.
 The estate pays the tax.

 State-Imposed Estate Tax

 A handful of states (including Massachusetts) impose their own estate tax and exemption amounts.
 The tax rate is much lower than the federal estate tax, but the exemption amounts are much lower.
 State estate tax may apply to residents or nonresidents – in the latter case it is usually because the decedent held real estate or other tangible personal property out of state.
 The estate pays the tax.